 Bordered by four of the Great Lakes, a person in Michigan is never more than six miles from a natural water source.
 Because of its proximity to water, Michigan is one of the leading U.S. states for recreational boating.
 It is also home to the country's three major automobile companies whose headquarters are located within the Detroit metropolitan area, the state’s largest city.

-With plentiful lakes and a variety of economic opportunities, Michigan has lots to off its residents.
-But aside from these many attributes, it bears a troubling problem: Nearly one out of every three children and adolescents in the state is overweight or obese, putting them at risk for serious health problems.
+With plentiful lakes and a variety of economic opportunities, Michigan has lots to offer its residents.
+But aside from these many attributes, it bares a troubling problem: Nearly one out of every three children and adolescents in the state is overweight or obese, putting them at risk for serious health problems.

 Thanks to support from the Robert Wood Johnson Foundation, the Alliance for a Healthier Generation is working with communities throughout the state to make it easier for kids to lead healthier lives.